demozonex-dev/Hack/Attendees/README.md

 ![](./Pictures/Portal2.png)

-6. You should see your team's group resource and the rgh-lef-SharedData
+6. You should see your team resource group (i.e rg-hkt-XXX) and the rg-shareddata where all the commun data are available

 ![](./Pictures/Portal3.png)

-7. Open It, some resources are already available.
+7. Open you resource group, some resources are already available for you to play with

 ![](./Pictures/Portal4.png)